Panadestein/quant_cl/README.md

-# TITLE: A quantum interpreter written in Lisp
+# A quantum interpreter written in Lisp

 This repository contains `clq`, my implementation of a quantum computer interpreter written in Common Lisp.
 It is based on the excellent tutorial